drl990114/MarkFlowy/README.md

 - **Built-in ChatGpt**.
 Currently supports one-click export of conversations, making chatgpt your smart assistant.
 - **Super lightweight**.
 The linebyline is based on tauri and has a volume of less than 10MB and better performance.
 - **High availability**. linebyline uses the remirror editor, which not only provides high scalability, but also has a great editing experience.
-And, linebyline supports multiple editing modes, such as `dual`, `wysiyg`.
+And, linebyline supports multiple editing modes, such as `source code`, `wysiyg`.

 ## Download